AI spokesperson video generator | Create videos in minutes

 Simply upload or type your script, choose an avatar, and the AI automatically syncs the voice with lifelike mouth movements.
 Your spokesperson video is generated in minutes, ready to download or share.

 Yes.
 You can choose from pre-made avatars or design a custom avatar that matches your brand’s look and personality.
-For fully personalised avatars, explore our AI Talking Head Generator.
+For fully personalized avatars, explore our AI Talking Head Generator.

 You can write your own script or generate one using AI tools.
 If you need help crafting dialogue, try the AI Video Script Generator for quick, polished scripts.